 A garden at the edge of Lake Hamana, surrounded by vibrant flowers in all four seasons.

 From around June, the cherry tree avenues transform into hydrangea-lined paths, Japanese irises bloom in purples and yellows, and the whole park is dyed in bright, vivid colors.
-Also during this time of year, you can see fireflies in the park, glittering majestically in the evening sky.

 In October, the vibrant blooms of amethyst sage and roses flood the park with brilliant colors.
 The "Hamamatsu Chrysanthemum Convention" is held in November.
 Members of the Hamamatsu Chrysanthemum Committee exhibit the flowers that they have grown, and compete against each other.
 Starting from mid-November, there is the "Hyakushu Tsugiwakegiku" display.
 It is a display of more than 100 different varieties of chrysanthemums which have all been grafted onto a single base.
 You can see many different colors and shapes of flowers all in one place.
 This style of display was originally developed by an artisan in the Edo Period, and is not to be missed.

 For December, the park is in Christmas mode.
 There are dazzling illuminations, a Christmas tree, concerts, and other Christmas events going on throughout the month.
 In the New Year, January brings rapeseed blossoms and daffodils, with plum flowers starting to bloom in February.
 And then it's spring all over again.
 No matter what time during the year you visit Hamamatsu Flower Park, you will be greeted by seasonal plants and enjoyable sights.